izabelaguiar/midd_networks/README.md

 Any announcements will be posted below and emailed to you.

 ## Annoucements
+### January 10 | HW 1 Uploaded
+Homework 1 is uploaded to the GitHub Homework folder.
+It is due January 17.

 ### January 9 | Asynchronous Activities Uploaded
 As a reminder, we're not meeting in person tomorrow.
 Instead, I've uploaded some asynchronous activities to our GitHub page that you'll need to complete by Thursday.